It’s what we want most but have the least.

 The only hack to get rid of regret is to do something.
 Just begin.
 If you’re not dead, you can begin today.
 Give everything you do your 100 percent.
 If what you do isn’t making you better, if it isn’t in line with your goal, replace it with an action that is.

 “For this is what makes us evil — that none of us look back upon our own lives.
 We reflect only on what we’re about to do.
 And yet, our plans for the future descend from the past.” — Seneca

-Take time out for yourself each morning.
-Visualize the day ahead and search for answers to questions which surface over and over again.
+Spend time each morning visualizing the day ahead and answering one difficult question.
 At night, review your day: what you did, what you thought, and what you would like to improve.

 Like most good things, this ritual won’t show immediate results.
 But it will steady your mind and prepare you for the success you deserve.

 “… not to be satisfied with a rough understanding of the whole, and not to be satisfied quickly with those who have a lot to say about something.” — Marcus Aurelius

 Today, most people run from deep learning like a cat runs from water.
 They would rather be jacks of many trades than masters of a few.
 But mastery lays the foundation for expertise, success, and happiness.